LM35 Temperature Sensor with ESP32 – Web Server

 }

-After uploading code, open serial monitor, you will see this output on serial monitor.
-Output contains adc0 value and temperature value.
+After uploading the code, open the Serial Monitor.
+You will see this output on the Serial Monitor.
+Output contains ADC0 value and temperature value.

 LM32 Web Server with ESP32 (Arduino IDE)

-Now we will see how to create a Web server to display temperature sensor LM35 value on the web page.
-This HTML files displays the value of temperature in Celsius and Fahrenheit on web page.
-Whenever a web client try to access a web page through an IP address, ESP32 will send this HTML page through HTTTP.
+Now we will see how to create a Web server to display LM35 temperature sensor’s value on the web page.
+This HTML file displays the value of temperature in Celsius and Fahrenheit Scale on the web page.
+Whenever a web client tries to access the web page through an IP address, ESP32 will send this HTML page through HTTP protocol.

 <!DOCTYPE html>